mukesh1811/ngx/README.md

-"ClosingBalance" must in customer input csv ; else file not loaded "ClosingBalance" must not have blanks in customer input csv; else file not loaded "ClosingBalance" must be integer in customer input csv; else file not loaded "Item Code" must in item input csv; else file not loaded
+"ClosingBalance" must in customer input csv ; else file not loaded "ClosingBalance" must not have blanks in customer input csv; else file not loaded "ClosingBalance" must be integer in customer input csv; else file not loaded "Item Name" must in item input csv; else file not loaded "Item Name" must not have blanks